 This post was originally posted on 06/26/2019 and updated on 05/3/2022.

 - Homemade tastes much better.

 - It is soooo much cheaper to make your own granola at home than buying from the store.

 - I can control the amount of sweetener is added.
 Some store bought granolas aren't bad, but a lot of them are loaded with sugar.
 If I want that much sugar, I'll eat a plate of cookies.
 I want to taste all the goodness of the oats, nuts and seeds in the granola, not mask it all with sugar.

 - I get to decide what to put in it!
 If I want walnuts, I'll use them.
 If I want pistachios, I'll use them.
 Perhaps I'm out of my favorites, so I use what I have on hand and then I'll cry a tiny bit...
 Just kidding!
 Sometimes the best granola is the hodge podge of nuts and seeds!
 You can completely make this granola your own with all your favorite things!

-Ingredients for Homemade Granola
+Ingredients for Healthy Granola Recipe

 - Old Fashioned Rolled Oats

 - Nuts of choice: almonds, walnuts, cashews, pistachios, pecans